-As Montessori educators, we are fortunate to be able to guide the children during their learning journeys within such a framework that allows for a more open, and Montessori delivery of the NZ curriculum.
+“As Montessori educators, we are fortunate to guide the children during their learning journeys within such a framework that allows for a more open and Montessori delivery of the NZ curriculum.“

 Tesneem Couper, Eastern Suburbs Montessori Primary School, Glendowie, Auckland, New Zealand

 Why is the Montessori early childhood environment a good place for children until they are six years old?